 (viii) payment of market value for purchase or lease of real property, fixtures, equipment or supplies needed to start business or to continue business under the franchise agreement.

-The definition then goes on the state that a transfer, renewal or extension of a franchise agreement and motor vehicle dealerships21 are included within the definition.
+The definition then goes on to state that a transfer, renewal or extension of a franchise agreement and motor vehicle dealerships21 are included within the definition.
 A list of other relationships, such as employer–employee, landlord and tenant and cooperatives are excluded from the definition.22

 Certain limited types of franchise agreements are also exempted from the Code.23